NodeHaven/recrypt-node-binding/README.md

 This fork has been created for the express purpose of cross-compiling exotic Recrypt Node bindings.
 Similar methodology may be used for cross-compiling other Neon modules.

-In order for cross-compile to properly link Node through Neon to additional targets must declare link to target in native/.cargo/config
+In order for cross-compile to properly link Node through Neon to additional targets must declare link to each target in native/.cargo/config

 Example: